Do you listen to your body, or has your aerobic exercise program become compulsive exercise or exercise bulimia?

 Eating disorders take many forms.
-Exercise bulimia or compulsive exercise is one of the forms that is often poorly understood and often unrecognized.
+Compulsive exercise to lose weight is one of the forms that is often poorly understood and often unrecognized.
 It is way more common than you might believe.
 As you read through this article, I am sure that you might be able to think of someone who fits this picture.

 manifestations of a severe body-mind-soul disconnection in those